go-vikunja/vikunja/docs/content/doc/setup/docker-start-to-finish.md

 * An api service which runs the vikunja api.
 Most of the core logic lives here.
 * The frontend which will make vikunja actually usable for most people.
-* A database container which will store all lists, tasks, etc. We're using mariadb here, but you're free to use mysql or postgres if you want.
+* A database container which will store all projects, tasks, etc. We're using mariadb here, but you're free to use mysql or postgres if you want.
 * A proxy service which makes the frontend and api available on the same port, redirecting all requests to `/api` to the api container.
 If you already have a proxy on your host, you may want to check out the [reverse proxy examples]() to use that.
 By default, it uses port 80 on the host.